openethereum/parity-ethereum/.github/CONTRIBUTING.md

 There are a few basic ground-rules for contributors (including the maintainer(s) of the project):

-* **No `--force` pushes** or modifying the master branch history in any way.
-If you need to rebase, ensure you do it in your own repo.
 * **No pushing directly to the master branch**.
 * **All modifications** must be made in a **pull-request** to solicit feedback from other contributors.
 * A pull-request *must not be merged until CI* has finished successfully.